GenesisFR/HowToBecomeGoodAtShooters/README.md

 - kill-dependency levels
    - 4: your life depends on it (ex: Bloodsucker/Hunter's Fury front liner)
    - 3: your effectiveness depends on it (ex: Headhunter sniper)
-   - 2: it helps but is not essential (ex: Tech Support skill user)
+   - 2: it helps but isn't essential (ex: Tech Support skill user)
    - 1: it doesn't matter (ex: medic)
 - your team should have an average kill dependency <= 2.5